[NEW] GoFundMe’s latest report: The Social State of Giving

 Stats like these emphasize how critical it is to create an engagement plan specifically for first-time donors.
 Build initial trust and rapport that deepens their connection to your organization.
 Turn a one-time donation into a long-lasting relationship.

-Create a 2 to 3 part email campaign customized to welcome first-time donors.
-Start by thanking them and sharing the impact of their gifts, and offer valuable resources to help them learn more about your cause and programs (eg. blog posts, impact reports, infographics, photos and videos, etc.).
+Create a 2 to 3-part email campaign customized to welcome first-time donors.
+Start by thanking them and sharing the impact of their gifts, and offer valuable resources to help them learn more about your cause and programs (like blog posts, impact reports, infographics, photos, and videos).
 Link your social network profiles so they can follow you.
 In the final email of the series, ask them to opt into your monthly newsletter.
-Not only will this initial outreach add new donors to your regular communication workflows, but it will make them feel like valued members of your community, right off the bat.
+Not only will this initial outreach add new donors to your regular communication workflows, but it will make them feel like valued members of your community right off the bat.

 3. Encourage Regular Donors to Become Recurring Donors